ada-game-framework/.github/profile/README.md

 The plan is to provide a set of Ada libraries which will enable someone or a company to create a game and/or game engine based on top of said libraries, these could be bindings or ports.

+There will be overlap between projects as there are for any programming language and you can choose whichever you want to use.

-You imagine the set of libs as being like this:
+You can imagine the set of libs as follows:

 ```bash
                              Your game